Table of Contents[Hide][Show]

 Open dawn to dusk

 As Toyko’s grandest Shinto Shrine, it’s a must.
-Along with a picturesque shrine it offers a wooded escape from the buzz of Harajuku that wedding parties use for portraits.
+Along with a picturesque shrine, it offers a wooded escape from the buzz of Harajuku that wedding parties use for portraits.
+Find the largest torii, or traditional shrine gate, at the Meiji Shrine.
+And during my summer trip, I found matcha ice cream in the shadow of the torii.

 Emperor Meiji (1868-1912) designed the garden for his empress.
-Built in 1920, the original Shrine burned down during WWII and later rebuilt.
+Built in 1920, the original Meiji Shrine burned down during WWII and was later rebuilt.

-First rinse your hands and mouth at font, then walk through the Shrine and pay respects.
-Amulets and wooden plaques available for purchase.
+Before entering, rinse your hands and mouth at the font, then walk through the Shrine and pay respects.
+Amulets and wooden plaques are available for purchase.
+I bought some for unique souvenirs.

-Then walk through the Meiji-Jingu Inner Garden for a teahouse, the iris garden, Kiyomasa’s Well and the azalea garden.
-Additional 500 yen admission.
+Then pay admission to walk through the Meiji-Jingu Inner Garden for a teahouse, the iris garden, Kiyomasa’s Well and the azalea garden.

-After exploring Shibuya and Harajuku neighborhoods, head north for the evening.
-So walk north out of Meiji-Jingu to the Kita-Sando Station (F14) and take the Fukutoshin Line (brown) to Shinjuku-Sanchome (F13).
+After exploring Shibuya and Harajuku neighborhoods, head north for the rest of the day.
+Walk north out of Meiji-Jingu to the Kita-Sando Station (F14) and take the Fukutoshin Line (brown) to Shinjuku-Sanchome (F13).
 Then transfer to the Marunouchi Line (red) to the Shinjuku Station (M8).

 Admission based on age